bogomazov/ElliotAI/README.md

 ```
 defaultConfig {
     ...
-    versionCode 18 <-- to higher version then whatever is currently in PlayStore \n
+    versionCode 18 <-- to higher version then whatever is currently in PlayStore
     versionName "1.0.7" <- also needs to be updated.
 Used by code-push.
 (Play store allows to publish the same versionName but versionCode is an ultimate identifier of the release version)
     ...
 }